MicrosoftDocs/customer-voice/fp-docs/send-survey-link.md

 > [!NOTE]
 > The survey link generated is a non-personalized link.
 You will not be able to record the respondent's name and whether the respondent has submitted only one response if you select **Anyone with the link can respond** in [survey settings](invite-settings.md).

-1. Open the survey you want to send, and go to **Send Survey** &gt; **Link**.
+1. Open the survey you want to send, and select **Send** from the toolbar at the top of the page.

+2. Select **Link**.

-2. Select **Copy**, and then paste the provided link to a place visible to your intended audience.
+3. Select **Copy**, and then paste the provided link to a place visible to your intended audience.
 They can select the link to gain access to your survey.

     > [!div class=mx-imgBorder]
     > ![get the survey link for sharing](media/survey-link.png "Get the survey link for sharing")